-CCA provides massage therapy conducted by a trained massage and paediatric oncology massage therapist, either at the Childhood Cancer Association Office (in a private and quiet space) or in the Women’s and Children’s Hospital if appropriate.
-Massage therapy is available to parents/caregivers and the child undergoing treatment, however signed medical consent must be obtained prior to the child undergoing a massage.
+The Childhood Cancer Association provides massage therapy conducted by a trained massage and paediatric oncology massage therapist, either at the Childhood Cancer Association Office (in a private and quiet space) or in the Women’s and Children’s Hospital, if appropriate.
+Massage therapy is available to parents/caregivers and the child undergoing treatment, however signed medical consent must be obtained prior to the child undergoing massage therapy.

-If you are interested in a massage please speak with the Family Service Team.
+If you are interested in a massage, please speak with the Family Service team on (08) 8239 2211.

-Families are able to use our family room located within the CCA offices to relax between appointments or to relax during long hospital stays.
+Families are able to use our family room located within the Childhood Cancer Association offices to relax between appointments or to take some time out during long hospital stays.
 Facilities include:

 - Wireless internet access